City College Has Accreditation Reaffirmed, But 'Ongoing Vigilance' Needed

 Messina has more than 28 years of leadership and instructional experience with community colleges.

-Messina's career started as a Spanish professor at Santa Rosa Junior College, where she later became a two-term academic senate president and an instructional dean of Science, Technology, Engineering and Mathematics.
-In 2011, Messina joined Foothill College, part of the San Mateo Community College District, as the vice president of instruction and institutional research.
+Messina started her career as a Spanish professor at Santa Rosa Junior College, where she later became a two-term academic senate president and an instructional dean of science, technology, engineering and mathematics.
+In 2011, Messina joined Foothill College, part of the Foothill-De Anza College District, as the vice president of instruction and institutional research.
 She served as the school's interim president during the 2015-2016 academic year.

 Messina has leaned into leadership positions.
 In 2013, she was a finalist for president of Napa Valley College.
 In 2017, Messina was a finalist for president of Diablo Valley Community College.
 Two years later, she was hired as president of Spokane Falls Community College.